 • Reduced immune status women.

-• Deficiency of vitamins and minerals in female body during gestation due to poor nutrition.
+• Deficiency of vitamins and minerals in female body during pregnancy due to poor nutrition.

-In addition to the above factors, the disorder can be triggered high blood pressure in the right side of the heart muscle.
+In addition to the above factors, the disorder can be provoked high blood pressure on the right side of the heart muscle.

 , , ,